ITEMS OF INTEREST

 CITYWIDE PARTICIPATORY BUDGETING – VOTING IS UNDERWAY

 In addition to the Participatory Budgeting program run by Members of the City Council which recently concluded, the NYC Civic Engagement Commission runs PB for each Borough and certain neighborhoods.
-Voting continues through early June.
+Voting continues through June 21st.
 To explore the proposals on the ballot for Manhattan, please click here.

 NYPL BRANCH EVENTS AND UPDATES